WillMartin03/Tabify/README.md

 4. Click "Load unpacked" and select the extension folder.

 ## Usage
-- Tabtivity automatically manages your tabs to prevent duplicate openings.
+- Tabify automatically manages your tabs to prevent duplicate openings.
 - No additional configuration is needed; simply enjoy a cleaner browser experience.

 ## Features